apache/cassandra-java-driver/changelog/README.md

 ### 4.5.0 (in progress)

+- [new feature] JAVA-2625: Provide user-friendly programmatic configuration for kerberos
 - [improvement] JAVA-2624: Expose a config option for the connect timeout
 - [improvement] JAVA-2592: Make reload support parameterizable for DefaultDriverConfigLoader
 - [new feature] JAVA-2263: Add optional schema validation to the mapper